Mark Gordon (actor)

-Mark Joshua Gordon (May 19, 1926 – August 12, 2010) was an American film, television, theatre actor and theatre director.
+Mark Joshua Gordon (May 19, 1926 – August 12, 2010) was an American film, television and theatre actor.

 Life and career

-Gordon was born in New York.
+Gordon was born in New York City.
 He began his career in 1952, appearing in the Broadway play Desire Under the Elms.

 Gordon made his television debut in 1956, playing Lt.
 Paul Carey in the soap opera The Edge of Night.

 From the 1960s through the 1980s Gordon appeared in film and television programs including Take the Money and Run, Hawaii Five-O, The Mary Tyler Moore Show, A New Leaf, Don't Drink the Water, The F.B.I., Hawkins, Starsky & Hutch, The New Dick Van Dyke Show, Lotsa Luck, The Nickel Ride, Kojak and Hawkins.
 He also appeared in stage productions including Of Mice and Men, The Sign in Sidney Brustein's Window, and The Moon Besieged.

-In 2001, Gordon retired, last appearing in the television series Ed, playing Hank Rodulescu.
+In 2001, Gordon retired from acting, last appearing in the NBC comedy drama television series Ed.

 Death

-Gordon died in August 2010 of lung cancer in New York, at the age of 84.
+Gordon died on August 12, 2010 of lung cancer in New York, at the age of 84.